Firekast-io/firekast-docs/source/index.html.md

 The player aims to be very simple.

-Call play by providing the [streamId](#streamId).
-The player will first fetch the stream, determines whether it's live or vod, and starts to play.
+Play a stream.
+The player will fetch the stream (if necessary) and start playing right away.

-The playback controller UI automatically adapts whether the player is playing a live or vod stream.
+The playback controller UI automatically adapts whether the player is playing a live or VOD stream.

+<p class="lang-specific swift">Once playing, video can be paused and resumed programmatically if needed.</p>

+<p class="lang-specific swift">Use <code>seek</code> to set the current playback time to a specified time.</p>

 <aside class="notice lang-specific swift java">
 Replace <code>THE_STREAM_ID</code> with the stream-you-want-to-watch's id.